 Scope

 This document provides telephone service providers with a framework and guidance on how to use Secure Telephone Identity (STI) technologies on IP-based service provider voice networks (also to be referred to as Voice over Internet Protocol [VoIP] networks) in scenarios where a call originates in one country and terminates in a different country.
-The primary focus of this document is to specify how the trust environment created by Signature-based Handling of Asserted information using toKENs (SHAKEN) in a single country can be extended to include other countries.
+The primary focus of this document is to detail how the trust environment created by Signature-based Handling of Asserted information using toKENs (SHAKEN) in a single country can be extended to include other countries.
 This document does not require any changes to the existing SHAKEN specifications but does identify new interfaces and functions to exchange information between countries.

 Purpose

 The purpose of this document is to extend the SHAKEN trust environment to encompass more than one country.
-This will specify how calls authenticated in one country can be successfully verified in a second country.
+This document will detail how calls authenticated in one country can be successfully verified in a second country.

 Application

-The mechanism specified in this standard will allow countries with similar interests and regulatory environments to federate their SHAKEN infrastructure and extend the trust environment to include both countries.
+The mechanism specified in this technical report will allow countries with similar interests and regulatory environments to federate their SHAKEN infrastructure and extend the trust environment to include both countries.
 This specification only considers a bilateral arrangement between two jurisdictions, although it may be possible to extend this to include a limited number of additional countries.
 The more general solution for global interworking requires further study.

-Normative References
+References

-The following standards contain provisions which, through reference in this text, constitute provisions of this Standard.
+The following standards contain provisions which, through reference in this text, constitute provisions of this technical report.
 At the time of publication, the editions indicated were valid.
-All standards are subject to revision, and parties to agreements based on this Standard are encouraged to investigate the possibility of applying the most recent editions of the standards indicated below.
+All standards are subject to revision, and parties to agreements based on this technical report are encouraged to investigate the possibility of applying the most recent editions of the standards indicated below.

-IETF RFC 8225, Personal Assertion Token.

-IETF RFC 8224, Authenticated Identity Management in the Session Initiation Protocol.1

-IETF RFC 8226, Secure Telephone Identity Credentials: Certificates.1

-IETF RFC 8588, PASSporT SHAKEN Extension.1

-IETF RFC 3325, Private Extensions to SIP for Asserted Identity within Trusted Networks.1

-IETF RFC 3261, SIP: Session Initiation Protocol.1

-IETF RFC 5280, Internet X.509 Public Key Infrastructure Certificate and Certificate Revocation List (CRL) Profile.1
+IETF RFC 4648, The Base16, Base32, and Base64 Date Encodings

+IETF RFC 7519, JSON Web Token (JWT) 1

+IETF RFC 7231, Hypertext Transfer Protocol (HTTP/1.1): Semantics and Content1

+ISO 3166-1: Codes for the Representation of Names of Countries and Their Subdivisions

 IETF RFC 3326, The Reason Header Field for the Session Initiation Protocol (SIP).1

 ATIS-1000074, Signature-based Handling of Asserted information using toKENs (SHAKEN)